AlexeiKozlovskiy/kozlovsky-photo.by/README.md

 # My own photo site.

-I have a hobby, photography, and I decided to make a photo website with my photo works.
+I have a real hobby, photography, and I decided to make a photo website with my reral photo works.
 This is project my own photo site.

 ## Common stack